palewire/californiacivicdata.org/_posts/2016-09-15-website-launch.markdown

 ### Fourth, establishing a simple API

-Repeat visitors can probably tell we've put a lot of effort into Aaron William's redesign for the site.
+Repeat visitors can probably tell we've put a lot of effort into Aaron Williams's redesign for the site.
 But beneath the surface is something more: The foundation of a new [web API](https://en.wikipedia.org/wiki/Web_API) that aims to improve access not just for people, but for the scripts they write as well.